inspire-eu-validation/ats-invocable-sds/Interoperable-Spatial-Data-Services/extension-for-qos-declared-capacity.md

-# extension for QoS declared capacity
+# Extension for QoS declared capacity

 **Purpose**: Declared Quality of Service level helps the users to rule out services tha do not fulfill their required QoS criteria.